rsoni2843/Firstpost-Clone/README.md

-# Netmeds Clone
+# Firstpost Clone

 ## About

-Netmeds Marketplace Limited operates as an online pharmacy.
-TheCompany offers eyewear, fitness, personal care, prescribed medicines, and health products.
+Firstpost is an Indian online news and media website.
+Firstpost is a part of the Network 18 media conglomerate owned by Reliance Industries.

 ## Features